gauravearn/arabidopsis-api-tair/README.md

 You dont have to go to tair website and check the gene conversion or the uniprot conversions, or the mapping or checking for the coordinates.
 This provides a nested dictionary with the nested list and tuples and you can simply search them.
 Additionally, it will automatically update when you the new release is there. no need to make a SQL database and anything, it will provide everything and you can then download the required coordinates.
 I actually build a django framework based on this with the HDF5 format so that you can even access the sequences.
 Check this git if you want more out of it or want to clone a django framework to your server.

 There is another git repository with the name tair_accessible_access which contains a cuda implementation and scalable and faster implementation of the tair and making it accessible to your local machine.
+I have setup a new repository with in this repository in which you can find the compiled package which is also available from the pypi package repository.

 Gaurav Sablok \
 Senior Postdoctoral Fellow \